openshift-evangelists/wordpress-quickstart/README.md

 * [templates/standard-installation.json](templates/standard-installation.json)
 * [templates/testing-environment.json](templates/testing-environment.json)

-Search for the ``bc.spec.strategy.sourceStrategy.scripts`` field and change ``openshift-evangelists`` to the name of the GitHub account in which your created the fork of this repository.
+Search for the ``bc.spec.strategy.sourceStrategy.scripts`` field and change ``openshift-evangelists`` to the name of the GitHub account in which you created the fork of this repository.
 This will ensure that the S2I scripts are pulled from your copy of the repository.

 Loading the Templates
 ---------------------